acolinisi/hpsc/README-scs.md

             $ cd your/existing/linux
             $ git remote add scsrt scsrt:/projects/boeing/your_scs_username/hpsc/ssw/hpps/linux

-For either option, use the clone as follows.

   To fetch commits from the server and push them to the above remote:

             $ cd ssw/hpps/linux
-    $ git fetch origin
+            $ git fetch scsrt
-    $ git push gh origin/hpsc:HEAD
+            $ git push origin scsrt/somebranch:somebranch

   Or, to push commits to the server:

             $ cd ssw/hpps/linux
-    $ git push origin hpsc:hpsc
+            $ git push scsrt somebranch:somebranch

 Note that to push, the destination repo on the server must not be checked out at the branch to which you are pushing.
 If it is, then either push to a